cornerstone-consulting/INFIODocs/infio-docs.md

     - **VPCCIDR**: The CIDR of the V PC where the Infio EC2 instance will be deployed.
     - **VPCID**: The VPC ID where the Infio EC2 instance will be deployed.
     - **InboundCIDRIP**: The CIDR or IP address allowed for RDP access to the Infio EC2 instance.
 Must be in `xx.xx.xx.xx/xx` format.

-  > Note: If you are deploying INFIO EC2 instance more than once and are not using the same subnets, VPC, or security group rules, you must update the environment variable by running the following command:
-  `setx INFIO_DMS_INSTANCE_PROFILE <DMS_INSTANCE_PROFILE_NAME>` change DMS instance profile name that you want to use.

 2. After completing the questionnaire, AWS Marktetplace will deploy an EC2 instance based on your selected choice, whether in a public or private subnet.

 > **Note on Availability of INFIO** : INFIO does not necessitate high availability at this stage.
 The nature of our workload and the expected patterns indicate that a single AZ deployment will adequately support our operational needs without compromising performance.